Updates

 Registration

-- Link to the registration form and deadlines will be posted in early 2026.
+- Link to the registration form will be posted in early 2026.

 - All participants must register for the conference.

-- The registration fee includes: conference activities, coffee breaks, conference dinner, social events.
-The registration fee does not include lunches and it is non refundable.
+- The registration fee includes: conference activities, coffee breaks, conference dinner, and social events.
+The registration fee does not include lunches, and it is non-refundable.

 Abstract submission

-- Call for abstracts (talks, posters and software) is now open, and closes on 13 March 2026.
+- Call for abstracts (talks, posters and software) is closed on 27 March 2026.

 - Conference delegates will be notified about abstract acceptance after abstract submission closes.